Compassionate and Strategic Representation

 Raquel attended undergraduate school at the University of Colorado, Colorado Springs, earning a BA in History.
 For law school, Raquel attended Florida Coastal School of Law, receiving a certificate in Family Law studies and a Pro Bono certificate.

-In her free time, Raquel enjoys hiking and camping in the mountains, and spending time with her friends, family, and dog.
-Raquel is also one of the At-Large Trustees of the El Paso County Bar Association.
+In her free time, Raquel enjoys hiking and camping in the mountains, spending time with her friends, family, and dog.
+Raquel was a former At-Large Trustees of the El Paso County Bar Association and presently chairs the New Lawyer’s Division.
+Raquel is proud to serve on the Colorado Bar Association’s Young Lawyer’s Division Executive Council as Treasurer.
 Additionally, Raquel gives back to the local community through her pro bono work via the Justice Center of the El Paso County Bar Association and clinics held at the courthouse.

 Approach to Cases